dickynovanto1103/GolangDesignPattern/README.md

         1. Reuse builder interface to build several objects with similar steps
         2. Build recursive objects
         3. Single Responsibility Principle: we can isolate building objects and business logic
+4. Prototype
+    - Use this when:
+        1. We need to have a copy for an object, and copying a complex object will be such a hassle
+        2. We need a copy for the object but it only exposes method for copying it through an interface.
+And also, the object doesn't expose all the attributes
+    - Benefit:
+        1. We can clone objects without depending to the concrete object class (copying through an interface)
+        2. We can copy complex objects easily